Over 100 Monthly-updated ETF and Mutual Fund Recommendations

 Net asset value, or NAV, is just the term for the current share price.

-The term mutual fund generally refers to open-end funds, and is the subject of this page.
+The term mutual fund generally refers to open-ended mutual funds, and is the subject of this page.

 Mutual funds are one of humanity's greatest inventions.
 For individual investors, they are by far the best way to invest.
 If you know how to avoid the bad ones, then:

-• There's usually a fund that specializes in most everything investors want,
+• There's usually a Mutual fund that specializes in most everything investors want,

 We offer a monthly-updated Excel spreadsheet with 100+ mutual fund picks for investors and financial advisors.